CesiumGS/3d-tiles/README.md

 Supporting heterogeneous datasets with both inter-tile (different tile formats in the same tileset) and intra-tile (different tile formats in the same Composite tile) options allows conversion tools to make trade-offs between number of requests, optimal type-specific subdivision, and how visible/hidden layers are streamed.

-#### Will tileset.json be part of the final 3D Tiles spec?
+#### Will a tileset file be part of the final 3D Tiles spec?

 Yes.
 There will always be a need to know metadata about the tileset and about tiles that are not yet loaded, e.g., so only visible tiles can be requested.
-However, when scaling to millions of tiles, a single tileset.json with metadata for the entire tree would be prohibitively large.
+However, when scaling to millions of tiles, a single tileset file with metadata for the entire tree would be prohibitively large.

-3D Tiles already support trees of trees. `content.url` can point to another tileset.json, which enables conversion tools to chunk up a tileset into any number of tileset.json files that reference each other.
+3D Tiles already support trees of trees. `content.url` can point to another tileset JSON, which enables conversion tools to chunk up a tileset into any number of tileset files that reference each other.

 There's a few other ways we may solve this:
-* Moving subtree metadata to the tile payload instead of tileset.json.
+* Moving subtree metadata to the tile payload instead of the tileset file.
 Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren, and so on.
 * Explicit tile layout like those of traditional tiling schemes (e.g., TMS's `z/y/x`).
 The challenge is that this implicitly assumes a spatial subdivision, whereas 3D Tiles are general enough to support quadtrees, octrees, k-d trees, and so on.
 There is likely to be a balance where two or three explicit tiling schemes can cover common cases to complement the generic spatial data structures.

 #### How do I request the tiles for Level `n`?